 (RHRC)-Rehabilitation, Human Resources, and Communication Disorders

 Rachel Glade is a certified Speech-Language Pathologist and received a Master of Science in Speech Pathology from the University of Arkansas for Medical Sciences and a Bachelor of Science in Speech Pathology from the University of Arkansas at Little Rock.
-She is also a Certified Auditory-Verbal Therapist, a distinguished certification earned by those who have completed extensive training and education in working with children and adults who have hearing loss.
+She completed her doctoral degree at the Univeristy of Arkansas with an emphasis in Rehabilitation, Research, and Education.
+She is also a Listening and Spokent Language Specialist, Certified Auditory-Verbal Therapist, a distinguished certification earned by those who have completed extensive training and education in working with children and adults who have hearing loss and their families..

-Rachel is a Clinical Instructor for the University of Arkansas.
+Rachel is a Clinical Instructor and Supervisor for the University of Arkansas.
 She teaches courses and provides clinical supervision for graduate and undergraduate student clinicians at the University of Arkansas Speech & Hearing Clinic.
-She is a member of the American Speech-Language-Hearing Association, from which she holds a certificate of clinical competence; the Arkansas Speech-Language Hearing Association; the Alexander Graham Bell Association for the Deaf and Hard of Hearing; and is a board member of Arkansas Hands and Voices.
+She is a member of the American Speech-Language-Hearing Association, from which she holds a certificate of clinical competence; the Arkansas Speech-Language Hearing Association; the Alexander Graham Bell Association for the Deaf and Hard of Hearing; the Global Foundation for Hearing Loss; the National Council for Rehabiltiation Education and is a board member of Arkansas Hands and Voices.

 Rachel is also the mother of two little boys and is happily married to her husband Andrew.